-The CAT rates Saudi Arabia's target as "Critically insufficient" when rated against modelled domestic pathways ("domestic target") and against the fair share contribution ("fair share target").
+The CAT rates Saudi Arabia's target as "Critically insufficient" when rated against the fair share contribution ("fair share target") and as “Highly insufficient” when rated against modelled domestic pathways ("domestic target").
 Saudi Arabia does not specify a conditional target or an international element in its NDC, so we rate the same target against the two rating frameworks.

-We rate the proposed 2030 reduction target levels as “Critically insufficient” when compared to domestic pathways (derived from global least cost modelled domestic pathways).
-The “Critically insufficient” rating indicates that Saudi Arabia’s internationally supported target in 2030 reflects minimal to no action and is not at all consistent with the Paris Agreement’s 1.5°C temperature limit.
-If all countries were to follow Saudi Arabia’s approach, warming would exceed 4°C.
+We rate the proposed 2030 reduction target levels as “Highly insufficient” when compared to domestic pathways (derived from global least cost modelled domestic pathways).
+The “Highly insufficient” rating indicates that Saudi Arabia’s domestic target in 2030 leads to rising, rather than falling, emissions and is not at all consistent with the Paris Agreement’s 1.5°C temperature limit.
+If all countries were to follow [country]’s approach, warming could reach over 3°C and up to 4°C.

 We rate Saudi Arabia’s NDC “Critically insufficient”.
 The “Critically insufficient” rating indicates that Saudi Arabia’s fair share target in 2030 reflects minimal to no action and is not at all consistent with the Paris Agreement’s 1.5°C temperature limit.
 Saudi Arabia’s target is not in line with any interpretation of a fair approach to meeting the Paris Agreement’s 1.5°C limit.
 If all countries were to follow Saudi Arabia’s approach, warming would exceed 4°C.